 Read more about how salary sacrificing works or check with your employer if salary sacrifice is available.

-The low income super contribution (LISC)
+The low income super taxation offset (LISTO)

 Split your super contribution

-*30% if you earn over $300,000 pa.
+*30% if you earn over $250,000 pa, inclusive of super.

 Important informationShow more

-It’s important to consider your particular circumstances and read the relevant Product Disclosure Statement before deciding what’s right for you.
+It’s important to consider your particular circumstances and read the relevant product disclosure statement before deciding what’s right for you.
 This information hasn’t taken your circumstances into account.

 This information is provided by AMP Life Limited.
 Read our Financial Services Guide for information about our services, including the fees and other benefits that AMP companies and their representatives may receive in relation to products and services provided to you.
 All information on this website is subject to change without notice.